Fourier transforms and iterated function systems: Introduction

-An \textit{iterated function system} (IFS) in $\R^d$, $d \geq 1$, is defined typically \cite{Falconer} as a collection $\Phi = \{f_j : j \in \cA\}$, where $f_j : \R^d \to \R^d$ are contractions and $\cA$ is either a finite or infinite countable set.
-They arise naturally in various settings \cite{GhoshSurvey} such as from codings of Anosov flows and chaotic billiards using Markov partitions and Poincar\'e sections (see e.g. \cite{Bowen,BowenSeries, AGY}), where they describe the long-time statistics of the chaotic dynamics of the flow.
-Any IFS $\Phi$ is always associated an \textit{attractor} $K_\Phi$ satisfying $K_\Phi = \bigcup_{j \in \cA} f_j (K_\Phi)$.
-We can then study the statistics of typical orbits under the IFS $\Phi$ with the help of \textit{stationary (Gibbs) measures} $\mu_\phi$ on $K_\Phi$ associated to a \textit{potential} $\phi : \R^d \to \C$ as introduced by Bowen \cite{BowenGibbs}.
-These are defined as probability measures satisfying the relation $\int u \, d\mu_\phi = \int \cL_\phi u \, d\mu_\phi$ for all continuous and compactly supported $u : \R^d \to \C$, where $\cL_\phi$ is the \textit{transfer operator} defined by $\cL_\phi u(x) := \sum_{ j \in \cA } e^{\phi(f_j(x))} u(f_j(x))$, $x \in \R^d$.
-Gibbs measures allow us to construct many natural measures on $K_\Phi$ such as conformal measures, measures of maximal entropy and \textit{Bernoulli measures}, that is, those with $\phi(f_j(x)) \equiv \log p_j$ for all $x$ for some $0 < p_j < 1$ with $\sum_{j \in \cA} p_j = 1$.
+Gibbs measures allow us to construct many natural measures on $K_\Phi$ such as conformal measures, measures of maximal entropy and \textit{Bernoulli measures}, that is, those with $\phi_j(f_j(x)) \equiv \log p_j$ for all $x$ for some $0 < p_j < 1$ with $\sum_{j \in \cA} p_j = 1$.
 For IFSs Bernoulli measures are particularly well-studied since they enjoy strong statistical limit laws due to close connections to i.i.d. random walks.
 For similitudes $f_j$ Bernoulli measures are commonly called \textit{self-similar}, for affine $f_j$ as \textit{self-affine} and for conformal $f_j$ as \textit{self-conformal} \cite{Falconer}.
-Much progress over the recent years has been put into understanding the \textit{dimension theory} of these measures, such as describing their Hausdorff dimension with thermodynamic formulae (e.g. Hutchinson's formula \cite{Falconer}).
-This can be very difficult when the maps exhibit \textit{overlaps} in $\R$ or non-commutative behaviour of the linear parts in the higher dimensional cases (see e.g. \cite{Hochman,Shmerkin,VarjuAnnals,Varju} and various other works).
+Much progress over the recent years has been put into understanding the \textit{dimension theory} of these measures, such as describing their Hausdorff dimension with thermodynamic formulae (e.g. Hutchinson's formula \cite{Hut} from 1981).
+This can be very difficult when the maps exhibit \textit{overlaps} in $\R$ or non-commutative behaviour of the linear parts in the higher dimensional cases (see e.g. breakthroughs by Hochman from 2014 \cite{Hochman}, Shmerkin from 2019 \cite{Shmerkin}, Varj\'u from 2019 \cite{VarjuAnnals} and the surveys by Varj\'u \cite{Varju,Varju2}).

 In this manuscript we would like to discuss about the recent developments in the problem of relating the \textit{Fourier transform} $\widehat{\mu} : \R^d \to \C$,